rajanimesh64/WU_Assignment/README.md

 Features Implemented

-    [Feature 1]: Description of the first feature implemented.
+    [Feature 1]: Link retrieval on a webpage using different java features.
-    [Feature 2]: Description of the second feature implemented.
+    [Feature 2]: karate feature file with different request
-    [Feature 3]: Description of the third feature implemented.
+    [Feature 3]: Validating stock prices and comparing hashmaps

 Technologies Used